• Skip to primary navigation

 I got lucky in my search and found relief in this blog post, where the blogger has shared her experience of a breakfast walkthon, in Hyderabad, where she tasted this awesome dosa along with some Foodies of Hyderabad.
 I was jumping in joy, got excited and made this dosa for our breakfast yesterday.
 It was a burst of flavors in your mouth, literally, the karam chutney, the karam podi, upma along with the potato masala, creates a revolt in your mouth, you need some time to understand the happiness that is happening in there.

-There are many videos on how to make these dosa’s and every dosa-vendor has his own style of mixing flavors.
+There are many videos on how to make these dosa's and every dosa-vendor has his own style of mixing flavors.
 One video showed using Allam pachadi/Ginger chutney along with Erra karam.
 Whereas another video showed using upma and erra karam and karam podi sprinkled.
-Another video showed 2-3 tbsp of butter in every dosa along with the masala or even cheese.
+Another video showed 2-3 tablespoon of butter in every dosa along with the masala or even cheese.
 I have made mine, inspired from all these videos.

 I loved the 5 different flavors in this dosa, it should served hot straight from the tava, to enjoy this culinary coup.
 The dosa needs no side-dish, if not all you want, serve it a runny coconut chutney to oomp it more!!
 Do try it and let me know did you have fun!! 🙂